Windows 10 End of Life: Upgrade Paths for Enterprises

 Each of these factors will help determine what a good upgrade plan looks like.
 You can go through this process yourself, developing this plan, or you can engage a trusted partner.
 Here at Corsica Technologies, we’ve helped numerous companies transition seamlessly to Windows 11.
 No two upgrades are the same, and we help organizations determine their goals and the right processes to achieve them.

-The Windows 10 EOL date is just under five months away.
-There’s time to make plans—but not that much time.
-It’s good to start now so you have everything in place to execute before October 14th.
+Windows 10 has been EOL since October 2025.
+If you haven’t experienced a cyberattack, consider yourself lucky—but realize that you need to take action ASAP.
 Here at Corsica Technologies, our Microsoft experts can work with you to understand your current status with Windows computers, where you want to end up, and how you’ll get there.
 Contact us today to start your Windows upgrade process.

 Ready to upgrade to Windows 11?